Place Plan(Back to top)

 The existing Wentworth Point DCP 2014 requires an approximately 2 ha Foreshore Park as part of the Sanctuary site (Sekisui House development) at 14 -16 Hill Road.
 A separate smaller 0.3 ha park (“neighbourhood green”) is also required under the Development Control Plan.
 The Foreshore Park is an item in the executed Planning Agreement between the developer Sekisui and Council.

 Proposed “Block H” Park

 The existing Homebush Way West Development Control Plan requires approx. 1.05 ha of open space and 20m wide foreshore promenade to be delivered at 16 Burroway Road (known as “Block H”).
-The owner (Billbergia) has lodged a Proposal with Council for assessment that proposes to vary the existing Development Control Plan controls for the site (including reconfiguring the park).
-This Proposal is currently under assessment and further information on the Proposal follows in the Current Land Use Planning Matters section.
+The owner (Billbergia) proposes to amend the existing Development Control Plan controls for the site (including reconfiguring the park).
+This Proposal will be assessed by the Department of Planning and Environment, further information can be found in the Current Land Use Planning Matters section below.